Enterprise access governance

 Org-Wide Activity Log

-Available to Owners and Admins on all plans at Dashboard → Team → Activity Log.
+Available to Owners and Admins when enabled for the organization at Dashboard → Team → Activity Log.
 Shows a timeline of all org-level events:

 Assessment-Level Access Log